dcuartielles/bash_site/README.md

 ## Updates

+### 20220114: do the do only when needed

+* Create the empty code blocks using templates, but make sure you only create those which are going to be used, do not even create a folder, otherwise
+* Code will now be under the folder structure: *src/[extension]/[exercise_name]*
+* Create folders for images when detected in code --> TODO: add property indicating whether it is a local image to avoid creating empty folders

 ### 20220113: adding properties instead of booleans

 * Decided to go for properties fields for the repetitive fields